Althea Gibson: Legacy

 Gibson's five Wimbledon trophies are displayed at the Smithsonian Institution's National Museum of American History.
 The Althea Gibson Cup seniors tournament is held annually in Croatia, under the auspices of the International Tennis Federation (ITF).
 The Althea Gibson Foundation identifies and supports gifted golf and tennis players who live in urban environments.
 In 2005 Gibson's friend Bill Cosby endowed the Althea Gibson Scholarship at her alma mater, Florida A&M University.

 In September 2009, Wilmington, North Carolina, named its new community tennis court facility the Althea Gibson Tennis Complex at Empie Park.
 Other tennis facilities named in her honor include those at Manning High School (near her birthplace in Silver, South Carolina), the Family Circle Tennis Center in Charleston, South Carolina. and Florida A&M University.

 In 2012, a bronze statue, created by sculptor Thomas Jay Warren, was dedicated at Branch Brook Park in Newark, New Jersey near the courts named in her honor where she ran clinics for young players in her later years.

 In August 2013, the United States Postal Service issued a postage stamp honoring Gibson, the 36th in its Black Heritage series.
 A documentary titled Althea, produced for the American Masters Series on PBS, premiered in September 2015.

 In November 2017, the Council of Paris inaugurated the Gymnase Althea Gibson, a public multisport gymnasium in the 12th arrondissement of Paris.
 Gibson will be honored on a U.S. quarter in 2025 as part of the final year of the American Women quarters program.

 In 2018, the USTA unanimously voted to erect a statue honoring Gibson at Flushing Meadows, site of the US Open.
 The statue, created by sculptor Eric Goulder and unveiled in 2019, is only the second Flushing Meadows monument erected in honor of a champion.
 "Althea reoriented the world and changed our perceptions of what is possible," said Goulder.
 "We are still struggling.
 But she broke the ground."
-The Gibson comemorative also includes footage from her games and a voice over recorded by Gibson herself.
+The Gibson commemorative also includes footage from her games and a voice over recorded by Gibson herself.